Electoral reform: Description

 Electoral reforms can contribute to democratic backsliding or may be advances toward wider and deeper democracy.

+The International Standards Organisation has started to formulate norms with regards to conducting elections of an acceptable quality ISO/TS 54001 is the quality management system with particular requirements for the application of ISO 9001:2015 for electoral organizations at all levels of government.

 Nation-building

-In less democratic countries, elections are often demanded by dissidents; therefore the most basic electoral-reform project in such countries is to achieve a transfer of power to a democratically elected government with a minimum of bloodshed, e.g. in South Africa in 1994.
-This case highlights the complexity of such reform: such projects tend to require changes to national or other constitutions, and to alter balances of power.
-Electoral reforms are often politically painful and authorities may try to postpone them as long as possible, but at risk of rising unrest with potential of rebellion, political violence and/or civil war.
+In less democratic countries, dissidents often demand the holding of fair elections.
+Therefore, the most basic electoral-reform project in such countries is the establishment of a democratically elected government, in the best case scenario with a minimum of bloodshed, e.g. in South Africa in 1994.
+Such power transfers can be complex, and they tend to require changes to national or other constitutions to alter the balance of powers.
+Electoral reforms are often politically painful.
+The previously ruling authorities sometimes postpone reforms and fair elections as long as possible but, by doing so, risk social unrest, rebellion, political violence and civil war.

 Role of United Nations

 The United Nations Fair Elections Commission provides international observers to national elections that are likely to face challenges by the international community of nations, e.g., in 2001 in Yugoslavia, in 2002 in Zimbabwe.

 The United Nations standards address safety of citizens, coercion, scrutiny, and eligibility to vote.
 They do not impose ballot styles, party diversity, or borders on electoral constituencies.
 Various global political movements, e.g., labour movements, the Green party, Islamism, Zionism, advocate various cultural, social, ecological means of setting borders that they consider "objective" or "blessed" in some other way.
 Contention over electoral constituency borders within or between nations and definitions of "refugee", "citizen", and "right of return" mark various global conflicts, including those in Israel/Palestine, the Congo, and Rwanda.